 change Line 25-34 on Page 86 as follows

 As a ranging initialization message, the One-to-many Poll Compact frame with the Message Control field set to nine or ten serves to enable the time-efficient one-to-many MMS ranging from an initiator to multiple responders in the first ranging sub-round.
+In the subsequent ranging sub-round, the One-to-many Poll Compact frame with the Message Control field set to zero shall be used.
 Each ranging sub-round, except the last ranging sub-round, has two responders.
 The last ranging sub-round has either one or two responders.
 Where there are two responders scheduled in a ranging sub-round, the corresponding Start Slot Index fields and the Measurement Report Request fields shall be set to the same value; and the corresponding Time Shift Indication fields shall be set to zero and one, respectively.
 Where there is only one responder scheduled in a ranging sub-round, the Start Slot Index field is used to indicate the slot index of the corresponding One-to-many Poll Compact frame, and the corresponding Time Shift Indication field shall be set to zero.
-In the subsequent ranging sub-round, the One-to-many Poll Compact frame with the Message Control field set to zero shall be used.

 CID 484